jrthompson54/DGE.Tools2/readme.md

 **EdgeR dispersion plot**
 **voom Mean-Variance plot**
 **plotPvalHist**: Faceted plot of pvalue distributions for each contrast to evaluate quality of your Fit.
 **cdfPlot**: Faceted plot of pvalue distributions for each contrast to evaluate quality of your Fit.
+**QCplots**: Plot alignment metrics from Omicsoft or Xpress

 ## Data Exploration Plots: